 - Cash flow from any estate and assets, including real estate, personal property, and business property, can be positive or negative.

-How to Modify Child Support Order
+How to Modify Child Support Order in GA

 To modify a child support order either upward or downward, a parent must demonstrate that there’s been a significant change in either parent’s income and financial situation, or in the requirements of the child since the initial child support order was issued.
 A parent cannot request another adjustment of child support for two years after requesting one before, unless:

 - the parent’s unforeseen loss of income is the basis for the amendment request.